Eduardo (footballer, born 1993)

-Carlos Eduardo Bendini Giusti (born 27 April 1993), simply known as Eduardo (エドゥ) or formerly Dudu is a Brazilian professional footballer who plays for Yokohama F. Marinos as a centre back in J1 League.
+Carlos Eduardo Bendini Giusti (born 27 April 1993), simply known as Eduardo (エドゥアルド) or formerly Dudu is a Brazilian professional footballer who plays as a centre back and currently play for V-Varen Nagasaki in J2 League.

 Club career

 Dudu kicked off his career with Metropolitano in 2011.
 In 2012, he was loaned out to Austrian club FC Lustenau 07.
 During the loan spell, he played 12 matches and scored 2 goals.
 After the stint, he was loaned to archrivals Austria Lustenau.
 In July 2013, he joined Gainare Tottori of J2 League again on loan.

 In 2014, Eduardo again joined a Japanese side on loan, this time with Tochigi.
 After the spell ended, on the deadline day of the summer transfer window, he was signed by J1 League side Kashiwa Reysol on loan.

+On 8 January 2025, Eduardo announce official transfer to J2 club, V-Varen Nagasaki for 2025 season.